understanding-astro/fullstack-astro/README.md

 ## 👀 Note

+- Complete application lives in the `master` branch i.e., `git checkout master`
-- Checkout to the `clean-slate` branch to code along or start afresh.
+- Checkout to the `clean-slate` branch to code along or start afresh i.e., `git checkout clean-slate`
-- Building the application is covered in Chapter 8 of the book
+- Building the application is covered in Chapter 8 of [the book](https://github.com/understanding-astro/understanding-astro-book)